 Discussion

-We leveraged the growing utility of metabarcoding alongside traditional diet analysis methods (Bowen et al. 2013), to investigate a wildlife conflict in southeastern Australia.
-Our first goal was to sample seabird remains in long-nosed fur seal diets from a greater number of locations in southeastern Australia compared to surveys previously performed sporadically in space and time.
-Secondly, we aimed to perform the traditional morphological assay alongside the new and complementary DNA metabarcoding to better relate these methods for this study system.
-Thirdly, we aimed to fully exploit information available from both morphological and genetic assays to improve monitoring of this wildlife interaction by reporting relative quantitative information and genetic diversity of little penguins consumed.

 We provide an updated and nuanced predation incidence range for seabirds overall (9.1–29.3%) and little penguins (6.1–25.3%) in long-nosed fur seal diets based on detection rates of hard-part and genetic assays, as well as the detection rate of genetically abundant samples, expanding previous information on occurrence rates (2–13%) (Page et al. 2005; Hardy et al. 2017; Goldsworthy et al. 2019).
 We confirm that little penguins remain the most commonly consumed seabird by long-nosed fur seals in comparison to other avian taxa as detected by both assay types.
 Here, DNA metabarcoding also offered key advantages over morphological analysis – quantitative information on: (i) greater diversity discovery by detection of multiple prey taxa within a single scat sample, (ii) absolute and relative abundances of taxa recovered using DNA to provide more conservative and nuanced estimates of predation rates, and (iii) preliminary estimates of predation impact, likely involving at least 16 individual penguins, by exploring the spatial and temporal distribution of haplotypes.

 Implications for long-nosed fur seal and little penguin interactions

 Previous studies using either assay technique alone have identified little penguin remains at relatively low frequencies in relation to seals’ total diets (as a percentage of samples: 5.9% in Page et al. 2005, <2% in Hardy et al. 2017, ~13% in Goldsworthy et al. 2019).
-The lower range of estimates observed here (9.1% of samples for seabirds, 6.1% for penguins), and which corresponded to the number of samples containing large quantities of prey DNA, corroborate these previously reported predation rates for the region.
-However, the detection from hard part remains (29.3% of samples for seabirds, and 25.3% for penguins) and the upper range of estimates from genetic remains (21.2% of samples for seabirds, and 10.1% for penguins) is possible and is concerning if further evidence highlights an increase in penguin consumption by long-nosed fur seals.
-We are confident that both assays were applied under best practice operating conditions, and the reason we report this range of predation occurrence is mainly biological – because regardless of the assay used, the persistence of feathers or soft tissues in scats remains an area of research and development (Goldsworthy et al., 2019), as does the relationship between genetic information and quantity of prey consumed (Thomas et al., 2014; Deagle et al., 2019).
+These past values are similar to the lower range of estimates observed here (9.1% of samples for seabirds, 6.1% for penguins), and which corresponded to the number of samples containing large quantities of prey DNA.
+However, the detection from hard–part remains (29.3% of samples for seabirds, and 25.3% for penguins) and the upper range of estimates from genetic remains (21.2% of samples for seabirds, and 10.1% for penguins) is possible and is concerning if further monitoring reveals increases in penguin consumption by long-nosed fur seals.
+We report this range of predation occurrence because, regardless of the assay used, the persistence of feathers or soft tissues in scats remains an area of research and development (Goldsworthy et al., 2019), as does the relationship between genetic information and quantity of prey consumed (Thomas et al., 2014; Deagle et al., 2019).

-Improving confidence in the results of these assays requires longer-term replication of the work and ongoing monitoring of the wildlife conflict using multiple surveillance techniques, paired with experimentation (for example Reinhold et al., 2022) to ascertain the closest to reality estimate of consumption of a species of conservation concern.
+Improving confidence in the results of these assays requires longer-term replication of the work and ongoing monitoring of this wildlife conflict using multiple surveillance techniques, paired with experimentation (for example Reinhold et al., 2022) to ascertain the closest to reality estimate of consumption of a species of conservation concern.
+Notably, when using relative read abundance information, we provided a more conservative estimate of predation incidence based on samples that contained large quantities of DNA and thus likely to represent a fresher meal and more recent predation event.
+These estimates, of 6.1% of samples containing little penguins, were most similar to past results from hard-part analyses generated from much larger datasets (> 1000 samples, <5% of samples; Page et al., 2005).